wdehoog/hutspot-ubports/docs/play-on-phone.md

 If everything is setup correctly you can now do ``start librespot`` and ``stop librespot`` to start/stop the service.
 Hutspot can do this as well.

 ## Spotifyd
-One option is to install [spotifyd](https://github.com/Spotifyd/spotifyd/releases) on your phone.
-For example I use 0.2.19 from  spotifyd-2019-10-06-armv6-slim.zip on by opo.
+Another option is to install [spotifyd](https://github.com/Spotifyd/spotifyd/releases) on your phone.
+It's releases contain binaries for armhf.
+For example I used 0.2.19 from spotifyd-2019-10-06-armv6-slim.zip on by opo.

 This version does not have the pulseaudio backend.
 It will still work but you will have to take care of setting an environment variable in order for the volume controls to work: